poke1024/vectorian/mkdocs/docs/introduction.md

     normalizers="default")
 ```

-Now we create a `SpanFlowSimilarity`, which
+Now we create a `NetworkFlowSimilarity`, which
 is a special form of `SpanSimilarity` that allows us to
 specify the Waterman-Smith-Beyer alignment algorithm.
 Note that we base this alignment on a concept of token similarity